-(Source: Grimm 2006: 33-34)
+Source: Grimm (2006, 33-34)

-Since the increase in budget support, the 'piled up' amount of funds has considerably reduced.
-From 1.3bn of committed, but not disbursed funds in 1998, the figure dropped to 483m in 2004 (EU Commission 2005: 113).
+Since the increase in budget support, the 'piled up' amount of funds has been considerably reduced.
+From € 1.3bn of committed, but not disbursed funds in 1998, the figure dropped to €483m in 2004 (EU Commission 2005, 113).
 To some degree, this is due to reformed aid modalities, including budget support.
-And furthermore, funds of 'old' EDFs were transferred into a sort of trust fund in the area of security policy (the African Peer Facility), or, more recently, planned for a fund to support African reforms in the area of governance

-(Governance Initiative) with which the Commission also attempts to exercise political leadership.
-For the latter, 3bn are committed for the period 2008 to 2013.
-Yet, to date these elements mostly allow for statements about (improved) efficiency of European development cooperation.
-We howeverdo not know enough about their effects, beyond the arguably well-established rationale, to speak about an increased effectiveness of instruments.
+And furthermore, funds of 'old' EDFs were transferred into a sort of trust fund in the area of security policy (the African Peer Facility), or, more recently, planned for a fund to support African reforms in the area of governance (Governance Initiative) with which the Commission also attempts to exercise political leadership.
+For the latter, €3bn are committed for the period 2008 to 2013.
+Yet to date these elements mostly allow for statements about the (improved) efficiency of European development cooperation.
+However, we do not know enough about their effects, beyond the arguably well-established rationale, to speak about an increased effectiveness of instruments.
+This statement is made despite efforts to increase results-oriented management in the Commission (see box 3).